The Hidden Danger of Bat Guano

 Ask nearly anyone, and you’ll hear that bats (although beneficial in insect control) can be dangerous because they carry rabies.
 But a lesser known danger, and one that is not as easy to avoid, is histoplasmosis.
 Histoplasmosis is a disease you can get from exposure to bat guano (bat droppings).

 What is Histoplasmosis?

 It is an infectious disease caught by inhaling the spores of the histoplasma capsulatum fungus.
 While it is not contagious between two people, the disease can affect a wide variety of the population who may not even be aware they are at risk.

 Should I be concerned about getting histoplasmosis?

 Anyone can get histoplasmosis.
 There are, however, certain people whose occupations make the risk of exposure greater than others.
 Included in that group are chimney cleaners, construction workers, gardeners, HVAC installers or repair people, roofers, and, of course spelunkers (cave explorers).
 In reality, however, anyone who comes across the fungus can get histoplasmosis especially those with a weakened immune system.

 But I’ve never touched or been bitten by a bat.
 So how could I get it?

 It’s easier than you might think.
 Bats become infected with histoplasmosis, and their feces contain the histoplasma capsulatum fungus.
-This fungus grows in the soil where the droppings land, or in the droppings found in an attic occupied by bats.
+This fungus grows in the soil where the droppings land or in the droppings themselves found in an attic occupied by bats.
 The fungus then continues to grow, just waiting for you or me to come along to clean out the old barn, the attic, or other places where the spores now lie.

 Or sometimes, we disturb the dirt (cleaning up the garden, sweeping out the empty building, or doing other seemingly harmless dirty work), causing the spores to become airborne.
 When we breathe that air, we then become infected with histoplasmosis and the real trouble begins.

 I don’t do that kind of work.
 I shouldn’t have to worry about that, right?